NatashaSohail/CSH-FED-Tsk-3-Week1/README.md

 <h1> Color Theme Switcher </h1>
-This repository was generate for the intership task 3 in Cortexis Solution Hub
+<p> This repository was generate for the intership task 3 in Cortexis Solution Hub </p><p> This project was built using pure HTML, CSS, and JavaScript without relying on external frameworks to keep it simple, lightweight, and easy to follow.
+The theme switcher allows users to toggle smoothly between Light and Dark modes, and the layout is fully responsive, ensuring it works across desktop and mobile devices.
+The project is also deployed live via Vercel for easy preview.</p>
 <h2> Mission: </h2>
 <p> Add interactive "Light" and "Dark" mode buttons to a webpage using
 JavaScript. </p>